tgen/GemDb/README.md

 ## What is GemDb?
-A mongo database containing variant data (from VCF files) from genomic (RNA/DNA) samples.
-Each row in the database represents a variant from one of the various vcf files for a sample.
+A mongo database containing DNA/RNA/proteomic events.
+Each row in the database represents a record from one of the various vcf or json files for a sample.

 ## Wiki
 https://github.com/tgen/GemDb/wiki